Wedding bells for the Bents… 2nd August 1877

 We don’t yet know how, where and when the young Theodore Bent (1852-1897) first met Mabel Virginia Anna Hall-Dare (1847-1929), although Mabel in an article reveals that they met in Norway of all places (see the press cutting that follows from The Citizen of 1907).* Theodore having graduated from Oxford, Wadham, in 1875.
 They married near Mabel’s family seat (Co.
 Wexford) on 2 August 1877 (Mabel 31, Theodore 26), in the little church of Staplestown, Co.
 Carlow.

-The officiating clerics were the Rev. Charles Lambart, uncle of the bride, assisted by the Rev. H. A. Barker and the Rev. T. Hatchell.
+The officiating clerics were the Rev. Charles Lambart, uncle of the bride, assisted by the Rev. Henry Auriol Barker (old chum from Wadham, Oxford, and eventual beneficiary in Bent’s will) and the Rev. T. Hatchell.
 Theodore’s residence is cited as his manor at Sutton Hall, outside Macclesfield, Cheshire.
 As an only son and with both parents dead, his side of the church would have been thinly populated, in contrast to his Anglo-Irish bride’s.
 Who gave away the flame-haired Mabel remains a mystery, her (sympathetic) brother Robert having died of typhoid in Rome in 1876, while her (unsympathetic) father, also Robert, passed on in 1866.

 (The post-scriptum to this wedding has to refer to the allotted span of 19 years and 9 months the pair were to have together for their explorations of the E Med, Africa, and Arabia.
 Theodore died of malarial fever complications on 5 May 1897.
 But, nevertheless, the couple did have their world enough, and time.)